vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 ## Context

 Context is an isolated scope of relevant client-side configurations for a combination of user identity and server identity.
 There can be multiple contexts for the same combination of `(user, server)`.
-Previously, this was referred to as `Server` in the Tanzu CLI.
 Going forward we shall refer to them as `Context` to be explicit.
 Also, the context can be managed in one place using the `tanzu context` command.
-Earlier, this was distributed between the `tanzu login` command and the `tanzu config server` command.

 - Each `Context` has a type associated with it which is specified with `ContextType`.